Chenyungchin/Chenyungchin.github.io/_pages/about.md

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a first-year Ph.D. student at Princeton University, majoring in electrical and computer engineering.
-I received my Bachelor of science in EE from National Taiwan University and am honored to be recognized as an <strong>honorary member of Phi Tau Phi Scholastic Society</strong>, awarded to the top 1% of college graduates.
-I have had the privilege of working in the <a href='https://sites.google.com/eecs.ee.ntu.edu.tw/eecslab'>Energy-Efficient Circuits and Systems Lab, NTU</a>, advised by <a href="https://www.ee.ntu.edu.tw/profile1.php?teacher_id=943022">Prof. Tsung-Te Liu</a>, and the <a href="https://sites.google.com/keio.jp/keio-csg/home?authuser=0">Computing and Sensing Group, Keio (Japan)</a>, advised by <a href="https://www.st.keio.ac.jp/en/tprofile/elec/yoshioka_kentaro.html">Prof. Kentaro Yoshioka</a>.
+I am a first-year ECE Ph.D. student at Princeton University working in <a href='https://nverma.princeton.edu/'>Verma Lab</a>, advised by Prof. <a href='https://ece.princeton.edu/people/naveen-verma'>Naveen Verma</a>.
+I completed my undergrad in EE from National Taiwan University and am honored to be recognized as an honorary member of Phi Tau Phi Scholastic Society, awarded to the top 1% of college graduates.
+I have had the privilege to work in the <a href='https://sites.google.com/eecs.ee.ntu.edu.tw/eecslab'>Energy-Efficient Circuits and Systems Lab, NTU</a>, advised by <a href="https://www.ee.ntu.edu.tw/profile1.php?teacher_id=943022">Prof. Tsung-Te Liu</a>, and the <a href="https://sites.google.com/keio.jp/keio-csg/home?authuser=0">Computing and Sensing Group, Keio (Japan)</a>, advised by <a href="https://www.st.keio.ac.jp/en/tprofile/elec/yoshioka_kentaro.html">Prof. Kentaro Yoshioka</a>.

-My research interests span energy-efficient <strong>Neural Network (NN) Processing and AI acceleration</strong>, with a particular focus on <strong>Memory-Centric Architectures and Computing-In-Memory (CIM) Circuits</strong>.
-I am also interested in <strong>NN Algorithms and Computer Architectures</strong>.
-I like to design new and cool stuff.
-In my free time, I like to travel, do some baseball or table tennis, play puzzle-solving games, and explore new dessert shops.
+My research interests span energy-efficient Neural Network Processing and AI acceleration, with a particular focus on Memory-Centric Architectures and In-memory Computing Circuits.
+I am also interested in Neural Network Algorithms and Computer Architectures.

-Here is my <a href="assets/pdf/CHEN_YUNG_CHIN_CV.pdf">Curriculum Vitae</a>.
+Here is my <a href="assets/pdf/Yung_Chin_Chen_CV.pdf">CV</a>.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.